input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 # Differences Between the Paper and the Implementation

+This document is a work-in-progress.
+The goal of this document is to enumerate all the ways in which CSL implementation differs from specifications presented in the paper.

 ## Time, slots, and synchrony

 In basic model of *Ouroboros* time is divided into discrete units